2 Maccabees: Summary

 2 Maccabees both starts and ends its history earlier than 1 Maccabees does, instead covering the period from the high priest Onias III and King Seleucus IV (180 BC) to the defeat of Nicanor in 161.
 The exact focus of the work is debated.
 All agree that the work has a moralistic tenor, showing the triumph of Judaism, the supremacy of God, and the just punishment of villains.
 Some see it as a paean to Judas Maccabeus personally, describing the background of the Revolt to write a biography praising him; some see its focus as the Second Temple, showing its gradual corruption by Antiochus IV and how it was saved and purified; others see the focus as the city of Jerusalem and how it was saved; and others disagree with all of the above, seeing it as written strictly for literary and entertainment value.

 The author is interested in providing a theological interpretation of the events; in this book God's interventions direct the course of events, punishing the wicked and restoring the Temple to his people.
 Some events appear to be presented out of strict chronological order to make theological points, such as the occasional "flash forward" to a villain's later death.
 The numbers cited for sizes of armies may also appear exaggerated, though not all of the manuscripts of this book agree.

 After the introductory stories of the controversies at the Temple and the persecutions of Antiochus IV, the story switches to its narrative of the Revolt itself.
 After the death of Antiochus IV Epiphanes, the Feast of the Dedication of the Temple is instituted.
-The newly dedicated Temple is threatened by the Seleucid general Nicanor.
+The Seleucid general Nicanor threatens the newly dedicated Temple.
 After his death, the festivities for the dedication are concluded.
 A special day is dedicated to commemorate the Jewish victory in the month of Adar, on the day before "Mordecai's Day" (Purim).
 The work explicitly urges diaspora Jews to celebrate both Hanukkah and Nicanor's Day.